zhenzhebao/Retail-Sales-Analytics-and-Reporting/README.md

 - Report 8: Customer Retention Analysis
 - Report 10: Customer Revenue Ranking

+### Product Contribution Analysis

+This section evaluates how individual products contribute to revenue within their product categories.
+The report calculates product revenue, category revenue, and each product's percentage contribution to its category.

+Included Report:

+- Report 12: Product Revenue Share Within Category

 ### Data Quality Verification

 This report validates data quality across the database by identifying missing information, invalid references, and inconsistencies that may affect reporting accuracy.